Dash-Akanksha/Communication-Projects/README.md

 # Communication-Projects
-Portfolia of personal projects in wireless communication and networking
+Portfolio of personal projects in wireless communication and networking
 # 📡 Akanksha Dash – Communication Projects Portfolio

 Welcome!
 I’m a third-year Electronics and Communication Engineering student passionate about wireless systems, 5G, and simulation.
 This repository showcases my personal projects built using tools like Cisco Packet Tracer, MATLAB, and Python.